mgeraci/portfolio/README.md

 # michaelgeraci.com

 This repository stores my personal website.
-It's written in Django, with a smattering of frontend technologies.
+It's written in Django, with the static files managed by webpack.
+The JS is written in ES6, the styles in Sass, and my photoblog subpage is written in react.

 ## Installation